Premarin 0.625 mg Coated Tablets

 2. Conditions that need supervision

 If any of the following conditions are present, have occurred previously, and/or have been aggravated during pregnancy or previous hormone treatment, the patient should be closely supervised.
-It should be taken into account that these conditions may recur or be aggravated during treatment with Premarin, in particular:
+It should be taken into account that these conditions may recur or be aggravated during treatment with this medicine, in particular:

 - Leiomyoma (uterine fibroids) or endometriosis